scottellis/oe-deptools/README.md

 to a convenient location.

 The script is hard-coded to look for the data file in the current working directory.
-A good choice is to the script to the top of your OE working directory, the same location that you run bitbake commands.
+A good choice is to copy the script to the top of your OE working directory, the same location that you run bitbake commands.
+This is where the data files get generated.

 For gumstix users, this should work